rmkeeler/udacity-project-disaster-alerts/README.md

 ```
 python run.py
 ```
 The app will launch on a local server at 127.0.0.1:3001, by default.
-You can change that location by editing app/run.py.
+You can change that location by editing **app/run.py**.

-You should see this when you access the server location:
+**You should see this when you access the server location:**

 ![Home Screenshot](https://github.com/rmkeeler/udacity-project-disaster-alerts/blob/master/screenshots/app_home.png)

-And this after you submit text via the "classify message" button:
+**And this after you submit text via the "classify message" button:**

 ![Classification Screenshot](https://github.com/rmkeeler/udacity-project-disaster-alerts/blob/master/screenshots/app_classification.png)

-app/run.py also contains the plotly objects and the pandas analysis steps necessary to produce their data.
+**app/run.py** also contains the plotly objects and the pandas analysis steps necessary to produce their data.
 Feel free to edit, as desired.

 ## Project Movitation <a name="motivation"></a>